 Microsoft Windows Related

 Yes.
-DragonFly is compatible with Windows 7, 8.1, and 10.
+DragonFly is compatible with Windows 7 and later.
 If you’re running the Windows 10 Anniversary Update, please be sure to install the Cumulative Update for Windows 10 Version 1607 (August 9, 2016), to maintain optimal USB audio performance.

 Fortunately, aftermarket programs such as JRiver Media Center and Foobar2000 bypass the Windows “Hardware and Sound” application and allow native 88.2kHz decoding.
 For more information please visit www.jriver.com or www.foobar2000.org.